Billie Burke

-Mary William Ethelbert Appleton "Billie" Burke (August 7, 1884 – May 14, 1970) was an American actress, who was famous on Broadway and radio, and in silent and sound films.
-She is best known to modern audiences as Glinda the Good Witch of the North in the MGM film musical The Wizard of Oz (1939).
+Mary William Ethelbert Appleton "Billie" Burke (August 7, 1884 – May 14, 1970) was an American character actress who was famous on Broadway and radio, and in silent and sound films.
+She is perhaps best known to modern audiences as Glinda the Good Witch of the North in the Metro-Goldwyn-Mayer film musical The Wizard of Oz (1939).

 Burke was nominated for the Academy Award for Best Supporting Actress for her performance as Emily Kilbourne in Merrily We Live (1938).
 She had appearances in the Topper film series.

 She was married to Broadway producer and impresario Florenz Ziegfeld Jr. from 1914 until his death in 1932.

 Early life

 Burke was born in Washington, D.C., the daughter of Blanche (née Beatty) and her second husband, William "Billy" Ethelbert Burke.
 She toured the United States and Europe with her father, a singer and clown who worked for the Barnum & Bailey Circus.
 Her family settled in London where she attended plays in the West End.
 She began acting on stage in 1903, making her debut in London in The School Girl.
 Her other London shows included The Duchess of Dantzic (1903) and The Blue Moon (1904).
 She eventually returned to America to star in Broadway musical comedies.